Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Renormalization Fixed Point MPDOs

-The generating tensor of the RFP MPDOs is obtained here by appropiately weighting the tensor from the original MPO algebra, described in the previous section.
-This weighting is done by means of the canonical regular element of the dual C*-weak Hopf algebra.
-To this end, let us examine first the properties of this linear functional.
+This weighting is done by means of the canonical regular element of the dual C*-WHA.
+To this end, let us examine first the properties of this linear functional, which formally plays the role in C*-WHAs of the character of the usual left-regular representation.

-\begin{restatable}{lemma}{restatableomega} Let $A$ be a connected C*-weak Hopf algebra.
-Then, the canonical regular element $\omega\in A^*$ of the dual C*-weak Hopf algebra $A^*$ is the unique trace-like, faithful, positive linear functional on $A$ that is idempotent, i.e.
+\begin{restatable}{lemma}{restatableomega} Let $A$ be a connected C*-WHA.
+Then, the canonical regular element $\omega\in A^*$ of the dual C*-WHA $A^*$ is the unique trace-like, faithful, positive linear functional on $A$ that is idempotent, i.e. $(\omega\otimes\omega)\circ\Delta = \omega$. \end{restatable}